Stationary cocycles for the corner growth model: Coalescence of cocycle geodesics

 The first two inequalities are valid term by term, by the modification and potential recovery.
-The third step is cocycle additivity, the fourth is \eqref{g:86} from above, and the last two are due to $\{x_i^z(\tilde\w)\}$ being a cocycle geodesic.
+The third step is cocycle additivity, the fourth is \eqref{g:86} from above, and the last two are due to $\{x_i^z(\wgtil)\}$ being a cocycle geodesic.
 The upshot is that the second and third sums must agree term by term.
-The equality of the first terms is \eqref{g:89} because $\tilde\w=\w$ on the path $x^0_{0,\infty}(\what)$.
+The equality of the first terms is \eqref{g:89}.

-Equations \eqref{g:88}--\eqref{g:89} are incompatible with $x_1^z(\tilde\w)\ne x_1^z(\what)$ since both geodesics follow the same tie-breaking rule $\t$.
+Equations \eqref{g:88}--\eqref{g:89} are incompatible with $x_1^z(\wgtil)\ne x_1^z(\wg)$ since both geodesics follow the same tie-breaking rule $\t$.
 Thus Case (a) led to a contradiction.

-{\bf Case (b).} $x^z_{0,\infty}(\tilde\w)$ intersects with $x^0_{0,\infty}(\what)$ at some point $y_2>z$.
-Start by observing that $\Gpp_{z,y_2}(\tilde\w)=\Gpp_{z,y_2}(\w)$.
-Hence, $B^{\xi-}(\what,z,y_2)=B^{\xi-}(\tilde\w,z,y_2)=\Gpp_{z,y_2}(\w)$.
+{\bf Case (b).} $x^z_{0,\infty}(\wgtil)$ intersects with $x^0_{0,\infty}(\wg)$ at some point $y_2>z$.
+Start by observing that $\Gpp_{z,y_2}(\wgtil)=\Gpp_{z,y_2}(\wg)$.
+Hence, $\B(\wg,z,y_2)=\B(\wgtil,z,y_2)=\Gpp_{z,y_2}(\wg)$.
 An argument similar to Case (a) shows that Case (b) cannot happen either.

-We have proved the part of Lemma \ref{lm:geo below} that claims $x_n^v(\tilde\w)\cdot e_2\le x_n^v(\what)\cdot e_2$ for any $v\in x^0_{0,\infty}(\what)$.
-The claim for geodesics starting from $v\in x^{\ell e_2}_{0,\infty}(\what)$ is proved similarly. \end{proof}
+We have proved the part of Lemma \ref{lm:geo below} that claims $x_n^v(\wgtil)\cdot e_2\le x_n^v(\wg)\cdot e_2$ for any $v\in x^0_{0,\infty}(\wg)$.
+The claim for geodesics starting from $v\in x^{\ell e_2}_{0,\infty}(\wg)$ is proved similarly. \end{proof}